XPhyro/scripts/README.md

   the lock, the next notification is not logged.
 Then it unlocks itself automatically.
 Supports blacklisting: certain notifications can be blacklisted and logged to a different file.
+- [numsh](src/c/util/math/numsh.c): A NumPy-like interface for the `math.h` C
+  standard header, enabling fast mathematical computations of an array of numbers in the shell.
+See `cmath -h`.
 - [scratchpad](src/sh/hotkey/scratchpad): Take and manage notes with `vim` and `dmenu`.
 Can be used with `dwmpad` or `bspwmpad`.
 - [selfl](src/sh/util/selfl): Select a file or directory with `$MENU`.